RyanScottLewis/mruby-fltk/README.md

 ## TODO

 * The unimplemented list, obviously.
 * Use macros for defining stuff like mattn did.
-  I stripped alot of them out and wore the methods "old school" just to get it working.
+I stripped a lot of them out and wrote the methods "old school" just to get it working.
 Refactor!
 * Tests!
 How to test?

 ## Copyright